guybedford/amd-version/README.md

 RequireJS Version Plugin
 ===

+**No longer maintained or advised...
+Use version suffixes in your code, semver ranges are generally a bad idea.**

 * Supports any semver ranges for module loading (`~1.8`, `=1.8.1`, `>=0.5 < 2.0.5`).
 * Loads multiple versions of a module only when absolutely necessary.
 * Optimizer support building only the minimum necessary versions for use.